Baxtiyor Rahimov

 Baxtiyor Rahimov (Russified form Bakhtiyar Rahimov is also used; Бахтия́р Раги́мов) (born c.
 1963) is a rebel leader in Uzbekistan who advocates an Islamic republic.
 He is currently being held by the Uzbek government.

+Background

-Little is known of Rahimov's background prior the protests and government attacks in Uzbekistan in May 2005.
+Little is known of Rahimov's background prior to the protests and government attacks in Uzbekistan in May 2005.
 He had apparently been a farmer and resident of Qorasuv, a small town on the border with Kyrgyzstan.

 After a series of protests and reprisals centered in Andijan, a provincial capital some 50 km from Qorasuv, thousands of Uzbeks stormed the border town in attempt to flee the country.
 On approximately May 13, 2005, Rahimov and persons loyal to him seized control of Qorasuv.